Ravindrasingh123-cell/concepts/Life_Skills/SOLID.md

 #### 5. Dependency Inversion Principle (DIP)

-    “High-level modules should not depend on low-level modules.”
+    High-level modules should not depend on low-level modules.

 #### Example: